10 Tips on How to Bid for Contracts if You’re a Field Service Business

 Unfortunately, the grammar check and spell check functions in word processing software doesn’t pick up on every problem.
 Here are a few tips on improving the quality of your text:

-- Print out the file.
-You’ll catch snafus you didn’t notice while proofreading on screen.
+Print out the file.
+You’ll catch snafus you didn’t notice while proofreading on a screen.

-- Hire a professional proofreader.
-If you’re writing the proposal yourself instead of outsourcing it, hiring a proofreader to give your document a final going-over will be money well spent.
+Hire a professional proofreader.
+If you’re writing the maintenance contract bid yourself instead of outsourcing it, hiring a proofreader to give your document a final going-over will be money well spent.

-If you’re not following advice no. 2 (only bidding for the right contracts), you may also be guilty of this one.
+If you’re not following our advice in section no. 2 (only bidding for the right commercial maintenance contracts), you may also be guilty of this one.
 Copying and pasting information from old proposals into new ones is a bad idea.
 If you do want to reuse copy, statistics, or data from old bids, it all needs to be rewritten and updated.

-Speaking of compelling reading, imagine being the poor evaluator reading through piles of dry, boring bids.
+Speaking of compelling reading, imagine being the poor evaluator reading through piles of dry, boring bids for the job.
 Eventually they all blend together into an undifferentiated pile of blah.

-Bidding for contracts is a big step for many companies to take.
+Learning how to get maintenance contracts is a big step for many companies.
 It tells the world they’ve arrived and spells future growth if they rise up to the challenge and manage it well.
 Commercial customers will have high standards and communicating well with them will play a big part when judging your performance.

 If you want to refresh your communications, check out the template collection we’ve put together in order to give you a head start below.